 Working on two self-started projects, has led me to what I believe to be my ultimate challenge and expression of me as a person, and the opportunity to share the plight of the diminishing life on our planet.

-The Celebration of Life is my personal creation to educate, inform and delight those who experience the piece and who respect nature and all it has to give
+Celebration of Life is my personal creation to educate, inform and delight those who experience the piece and who respect nature and all it has to give.

-The focal point of the piece is a young chimp sitting eating termites from a stick that she has learnt to use as a tool to extract these protein rich treats from a labrinth of holes in the ground.
+The focal point of the piece is a young chimp sitting eating termites from a stick that she has learnt to use as a tool, extracting protein rich treats from a labyrinth of holes in the ground.
 Lying outstretched next to her is man who is observing her habits, gesturing to us.
 This is a familiar image to millions of people around the world who have enjoyed for over sixty years, the visual narration of Sir David Attenborough.

 As you experience the Celebration of Life you discover new plants, animals and insects you may have missed at first glance.
 This intrigue is deliberate on my part, I want you to keep looking, keep exploring and keep discovering.
 It’s a journey that is both enriching and educational.
-Each species have been selected with their unique story as well as their ecological and evolutionary significance.
+Each species have been selected on their unique stories as well as their ecological and evolutionary significance.

-Within the structure there are subtle messages such as the seam of DNA that snakes through the rock and a tiny Darwin’s Finch perched on David’s shoulder whispering secretly in his ear.
+Within the structure there are subtle messages such as the seam of DNA that snakes through the rock and a tiny Darwin’s Finch perched on David’s shoulder whispering something in his ear.

 The balance of birds, mammals, fish, plants and fossils are all carefully mapped out with their own story and latin names to help educate people today and the generations to come.